dima424658/awgproxy/README.md

 ```

 Alternatively, if you already have a wireguard config, you can import it in the
-wireproxy config file like this:
+awgproxy config file like this:
 ```
 WGConfig = <path to the wireguard config>